CatherineMeng/site-academic/content/publication/qtl/index.md

 ---
-title: 'QTAccel: A Generic FPGA based design for Q-Table based reinforcement learning accelerators'
+title: 'QTAccel: A Generic FPGA based Design for Q-Table based Reinforcement Learning Accelerators'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here